Religion in Lebanon: Lebanese Christians

+The other Lebanese Christians and non-native Christian communities are concentrated in similar areas like in east Beirut (northern parts of Greater Beirut), Mount Lebanon, Zahlé, and Jezzine.

 Lebanese Muslims

-Lebanese Muslims form a large number of the total population, they are divided into many sects, which include Sunnis, Shias, Alawites, and Ismailis.
+Lebanese Muslims form a large number of the total population, and they are divided into many sects, which include Sunnis, Shias, Alawites, and Ismailis.

 Lebanese Sunnis are mainly residents of the major cities: west Beirut, Tripoli, and Sidon.
 Sunnis are also present in rural areas, which include Akkar, Ikleem al Kharoub, and the western Beqaa Valley.

 Lebanese Shias are concentrated in Southern Lebanon, Baalbek District, Hermel District and the south Beirut (southern parts of Greater Beirut).